CloudHealth/cht_api_guide/partner_api.md

 ###Overview

-The Partner API is similar to the general API with one distinction.
+The Partner API uses the same request and response patterns as described in the [Reporting API](https://github.com/CloudHealth/cht_api_guide#reporting-api) with one distinction.
 In the CloudHealth Partner environment, there is a hierarchy of Partner-Customer, which is represented as

 Partner